Overland High School

 Overland High School is located in Aurora, Colorado, United States, and is part of the Cherry Creek School District.

 Overland High School is a comprehensive public, suburban, college-oriented institution.
 It is accredited by the North Central Association of Secondary Schools and Colleges and by the Colorado State Department of Education.
 Overland High School was selected to be on Newsweek's America's Top High Schools 2010 list.

-Construction has been completed on a state-of-the-art Science, Technology, Engineering and Math or IST Center, built on the esplanade between Prairie Middle School and Overland High School.
+Construction was completed on a state-of-the-art Science, Technology, Engineering and Math or IST Center, built on the esplanade between Prairie Middle School and Overland High School.
 The 58,000 sqft center opened in August 2011.
 It serves 6th through 12th graders.
 Programming includes areas of concentration in bio-science, computer science, medicine and information technology.

 Demographics

 The demographic breakdown of the 2,290 students enrolled in 2013-2014 was: